Siege of Caffa: Background

+Journal of Medieval History 23 (1), 29-53, 1997).

 The relationship between the Genoese and the Mongol Golden Horde was complex, marked by periods of cooperation and conflict.
 The Genoese had initially secured their trading rights through treaties with the Mongols, but tensions arose due to competing interests and the volatile political landscape of the region.
 The escalation of these tensions ultimately led to the siege of Caffa in 1346.